-For this reason, several plant and animal species are able to interact with the lotic systems.
+For this reason, several plants and animal species are able to interact with the lotic systems.
 The plants and animals in the regions are specialized to live in the flowing conditions.
-Lotic ecosystems have two main zones, rapids where the water is fast and pools, where waters are deep and the currents are slower.
+Lotic ecosystems have two main zones, rapids where the water is fast and pools, where waters are deep, and the currents are slower.

 11. Salt Marsh

 The areas regularly flooded by the tides between open saltwater and land in the upper coastal intertidal zone make up saltmarsh ecosystems.
 Thus, it is part of the coastal ecosystem.
 Its uniqueness arises because it is densely dominated by salt-tolerant plants, namely grasses, herbs and low shrubs.
 These ecosystems support a number of terrestrial animals and provide protection to the coastal areas.
 They also play a critical role in the aquatic food web by availing nutrients in the coastal waters.

 The diverse underwater marine ecosystems in existence across the world’s oceans in both deep and shallow waters constitute the coral reef ecosystems.
 They cover about one percent of the total ocean floor.
 Coral reefs are the “big cities of the sea,” also often referred to as the “rainforests of the sea”.